puppetlabs/gatling-puppet-load-test/docs/report_utils.md

 These examples include additional scripts used in the creation of a basic performance results report.

 #### split_atop_csv.rb
-Each performance report contains a `atop_log_applestoapples_json.csv` file that includes performance statistics collected from the atop logs on the master.
+Each performance report contains an `atop_log_applestoapples_json.csv` file that includes performance statistics collected from the atop logs on the master.
 This file combines summary and detail tables into the same file which thwarts the csv2html conversion.
 This script splits the `atop_log_applestoapples_json.csv` file into separate standard CSV files for the summary and detail.
 The example below uses the `atop_log_applestoapples_json.csv` file extracted from a previous performance run.